-The Smart Living Lab has just introduced a promising incubator program for students in collaboration with the future-orientated company Baloise Group.
+The Smart Living Lab has just introduced a promising incubator programme for students in collaboration with the future-orientated company Baloise Group.
 The so-called “Student Incubator” was launched striving for new insights of the Smart Living Lab’s research areas dedicated to the future of the built environment: well-being and behaviors, interaction and design processes, energy systems and construction technologies.
-Next deadline for project submissions is on 10 June 2019.